 Whoever controls or has access to the equipment at either end of that connection can monitor it.

 I’ve written about this before specifically talking about your ISP.
-They have the equipment to monitor the data flowing over the connection.
+They have the equipment to monitor the data flowing over their connection and their equipment.

 But just like your ISP at the far end of your connection, anyone with access to your router at home can also monitor your internet traffic.